 In fact, some advanced lifters prefer high-frequency (4-5 times per week) full-body workouts over more conventional body part split routines.

 However, this particular dumbbell workout is targeted mainly at beginner and intermediate lifters who want to train 2, 3 or 4 times per week.
-You can use it to gain muscle, or simply to retain muscle while you focus on losing fat.
+You can use it for building muscle, or simply to retain muscle while you focus on losing fat.

 3-Day Workout Schedule